ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Urgency level

-Moderate – While the vehicle can still be driven, it may not handle as safely, especially in poor conditions.
+Moderate – While the vehicle can still be driven, the ABS system may not function properly, affecting safety.

 Legal and safety notice

-Driving with a malfunctioning stability control system can increase the risk of accidents, especially in adverse weather conditions.
+Driving with a malfunctioning ABS system can increase stopping distances and the risk of accidents.

 Testing conditions